pedasmith/BluetoothDeviceController/BluetoothDeviceController/Assets/HelpFiles/Device_CraftyRobot_Smartibot.md

     var smarti = require("Smartibot");
     smarti.setLEDs([255,0,0], [0,255,0

+## Changes to the require("Smartibot") statement
+First run this statement:

+    var smarti = exports = {}

-The *require* statement is handled by the Espruino development system.
-This program doesn't include the entire development system.
-Instead, the source code to the
+Then push the entire Smarti module to the device.
+Once you do this, you should be able to use the smarti object to control your device.
+Technical details: the *require* statement is normally handled by the Espruino development system.
+This program doesn't include the entire development system but does include the Smartibot module as an option to download to the board.
+Because the smarti.js module is fairly simple, you can simply send the module directly to your board.
+First you have to define the "exports" object.
+The exports object will be created as the smarti object.

 Set the screen to show three buttons wide; this results in the best set of controls.
-There are sliders for the arms and the head.
+There are sliders for the "eyes".
 You can set exactly values for the two drive motors (marked Left and Right) and the LED eyes and the light-up headphones.
-The lights take a value from 0 to 9 where 0 is off and 9 is the maximum brightness.

 # Screen Shot
 ![Screen Shot](../ScreenShots/CraftyRobot_Smartibot.png)